-Figure 46.
+Figure 44.
 SLEEP and WAKEUP Commands Operation

-9.5.3.3 SYNC (0000 010x)
+8.5.3.3 SYNC (0000 010x)

 The SYNC command resets the ADC digital filter and starts a new conversion.
-The DRDY pin from multiple devices connected to the same SPI bus can be synchronized by issuing a SYNC command to all of devices simultaneously.
+The \overline{DRDY} pin from multiple devices connected to the same SPI bus can be synchronized by issuing a SYNC command to all devices simultaneously.

-Figure 47.
+Figure 45.
 SYNC Command Operation

-9.5.3.4 RESET (0000 011x)
+8.5.3.4 RESET (0000 011x)

 The RESET command restores the registers to the respective default values.
 This command also resets the digital filter.
 RESET is the command equivalent of using the RESET pin to reset the device.
 However, the RESET command does not reset the serial interface.
-If the RESET command is issued when the serial interface is out of synchonization due to a glitch on SCLK, the device does not reset.
-The CS Din can be used to reset the serial interface first, and then a RESET command can be issued to reset the device.
+If the RESET command is issued when the serial interface is out of synchronization because of a glitch on SCLK, the device does not reset.
+The \overline{CS} pin can be used to reset the serial interface first, and then a RESET command can be issued to reset the device.
 The RESET command holds the registers and the decimation filter in a reset state for 0.6 ms when the system clock frequency is 4.096 MHz, similar to the hardware reset.
-Therefore, SPI communication can only be started 0.6 ms after the RESET command is issued, as shown in Figure 48.
+Therefore, SPI communication can only be started 0.6 ms after the RESET command is issued, as shown in Figure 46.

-Figure 48.
+Figure 46.
 SPI Communication after an SPI Reset

-9.5.3.5 RDATA (0001 001x)
+8.5.3.5 RDATA (0001 001x)

 The RDATA command loads the most recent conversion result into the output register.
-After issuing this command, the conversion result is read out by sending 16 SCLKs, as shown in Figure 49.
+After issuing this command, the conversion result is read out by sending 16 SCLKs, as shown in Figure 47.
 This command also works in RDATAC mode.

-Figure 49.
-Figure Read Data Once
+Figure 47.
+RDATA: Reading Data Once Command

-When performing multiple reads of the conversion result, the RDATA command can be sent when the last eight bits of the conversion result are being shifted out during the course of the first read operation by taking advantage of the duplex communication nature of the serial interface, as shown in Figure 50.
+When performing multiple reads of the conversion result, the RDATA command can be sent when the last eight bits of the conversion result are shifted out during the course of the first read operation by taking advantage of the duplex communication nature of the serial interface, as shown in Figure 48.

-Figure 50.
+Figure 48.
 Using RDATA in Full-Duplex Mode

-9.5.3.6 RDATAC (0001 010x)
+8.5.3.6 RDATAC (0001 010x)

-The RDATAC command enables read data continuous mode.
-This is the default mode after a power up or reset.
+The RDATAC command enables the read data continuous mode.
+This mode is the default mode after power-up or reset.
 In read data continuous mode, new conversion results are automatically loaded onto DOUT.
-The conversion result can be received from the device after the DRDY signal goes low by sending 16 SCLKs.
-It is not necessary to read back all the bits, as long as the number of bits read out is a multiple of eight.
-The RDATAC command must be issued after DRDY goes low, and the command takes effect on the next DRDY as shown in Figure 51.
+The conversion result can be received from the device after the \overline{DRDY} signal goes low by sending 16 SCLKs.
+Reading back all the bits is not necessary, as long as the number of bits read out is a multiple of eight.
+The RDATAC command must be issued after DRDY goes low and the command takes effect on the next DRDY, as shown in Figure 49.

-Be sure to complete data retrieval (conversion result or register read-back) before \overline{DRDY} returns low, or the resulting data is corrupted.
+Be sure to complete data retrieval (conversion result or register read back) before \overline{DRDY} returns low, otherwise the resulting data are corrupted.
 Successful register read operations in RDATAC mode require the knowledge of when the next \overline{DRDY} falling edge occurs.

-Figure 51.
-Read Data Continuously
+Figure 49.
+RDATAC: Read Data Continuously Command

-9.5.3.7 SDATAC (0001 011x)
+8.5.3.7 SDATAC (0001 011x)